 Gelato is made with milk, instead of cream, resulting in lesser fat and calories.
 Because the gelato is churned at a lower speed, it contains less air but more dense ice cream.
 Gelato is best enjoyed at warmer temperatures than ice cream.
 Because of this, gelato has more flavor to it.
-You taste less fat, less air and because of the temperature, your tongue doesn’t get frostbite and your taste buds can actually taste the flavor of the gelato.
+You will taste less fat, less air and because of the temperature, your tongue doesn’t get frostbite and your taste buds can actually taste the flavor of the gelato.

 What I like about Italian Gelato

 What I like most about Italian gelato is the fact it is warmer and softer (bye bye brain freeze) and has a more silky texture.
 Another added advantage is the limited choice you get at an artisan gelato parlor.
 When did limited options become a blessing?
 Well, when it is time to choose which ice cream flavor you want, less is more!
-Owh and did I mention fewer calories from fat?
+Oh and did I mention fewer calories from fat?
 Yippie!
 Bring on the best gelato of Cinque Terre!

 Let me break it down for you in our top 5:

 #5.
 Gelateria Riomaggiore

 This gelato shop was located right across our apartment in Riomaggiore but we went here only once.
 They also sell delicious smelling crêpes which I’d have loved to try out too.
 If only I had 5 stomachs!
-I had some delicious stracciatella with menthe ice cream.
+I had some delicious stracciatella with mint ice cream.
 My boyfriend had chocolate and hazelnuts.

 The ice cream was tasty, just what you expect from artisan gelato in Italy.
-It just didn’t blow us away as all the other flavors we tasted, that’s why it comes in at #5.
+It just didn’t blow us away like all the other flavors we tasted, that’s why it comes in at #5.